dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ([Section 13.8.8](#sec-controlling-boogie)).
 The following options are also commonly used:

-* `-errorLimit:<n>` - limits the number of verification errors reported per procedure.
+* `--verification-error-limit:<n>` - limits the number of verification errors reported per procedure.
   Default is 5; 0 means as many as possible; a small positive number runs faster but a large positive number reports more errors per run